corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 - export.bin - the binary containing the exposure keys
 - export.sig - the signature to verify the export binary

-The `export.bin` file of the archive contains the Temporary Exposure Keys that are broadcasted by the devices of the people who are diagnosed with COVID-19.
+The `export.bin` file of the archive contains the Temporary Exposure Keys that are uploaded from the devices of the people who are diagnosed with COVID-19.
 The `export.sig` file is used by the server to sign each `export.bin` with a private key.
 The `export.sig` file contains the raw signature as well as additional information needed for verification.